Field of research Nutrition

 As part of this research project at the ZHAW Institute of Natural Resource Sciences, the current agricultural system is being analysed and the possibilities and potential for transformation to a closed-loop system are being investigated.

 Lack of time, convenience, and poor cooking skills have led to an increased use of convenience products.
 The wide range of ready-to-eat meals available in supermarkets reflects this trend.
-Ready-meals are often negatively portrayed in the media: they are said to be unhealthier (containing fewer vitamins) and also have a greater impact on the environment (e.g. because of the packaging).
+Ready-meals are often negatively portrayed in the media: they are said to be unhealthier (containing fewer vitamins) and also have a greater impact on the environment (for example because of the packaging).
 However, few comprehensive studies have been carried out to investigate if there is truth behind these claims.

 This project investigated how ready-made meals compare to freshly prepared meals.
 A comparison of freshly prepared (in household kitchens and canteens) and convenience (industrially produced) varieties of common Swiss dishes was carried out.
 Taste, nutritional content (using selected key substances), and environmental impact (using life cycle assessment) were considered.